-Our experience of New Zealand's mountains, high level of expertise, comprehensive logistics support and refreshing personalities are the basis of Aspiring Guides' internationally renowned reputation for providing a quality and personalised service.
+Our experience of New Zealand's mountains, high level of expertise and comprehensive logistics support are the basis of Aspiring Guides' international reputation for providing a quality and personalised service.

 Tim originates from Wales but has called NZ home for the last 10 years.
 He has climbed throughout NZ, UK and European Alps and has lead and guided moutaineering, rock climbing and trekking trips to Nepal, Peru, Russia, Africa, China and South East Aisa.

 Tim studied engineering before embarking on his outdoor instruction and guiding career , has been guiding throughout the Southern Alps since 2010 and taking over as Chief Guide for Aspiring Guides in 2016.
 He has been an active committee member for the NZ Mountain Guides Assoication for the last 5 years and the Chair of the Technical Sub-Committee since 2016.
 He also trains and assesses future mountain and trekking guides for the Association and a member of the Wanaka Alpine Cliff Rescue team.